Oswaldo Granda Páez

 Fellow Since 2000

-This profile was prepared when Oswaldo Granda Páez was elected to the Ashoka Fellowship in 2000.
+This description of Oswaldo Granda Páez's work was prepared when Oswaldo Granda Páez was elected to the Ashoka Fellowship in 2000.

 The New Idea